Are Outdated Tools and Processes to Blame for Digital Transformation Failures?

 Employers no longer control where the team logs in from, if the connections are secured and what you are exposed to.
 It has led to 41% of remote workers experiencing cybersecurity incidents through 2020.

-The entire national health service of Ireland suffered a large-scale data breach because of these exact risks.
-Before that it was the UK’s NHS, Canva, LinkedIn, Adobe, My Fitness Pal, Zynga, and more.
+Ireland’s entire national health service suffered a large-scale data breach because of these exact risks.
+Before that, it was the UK’s NHS, Canva, LinkedIn, Adobe, My Fitness Pal, Zynga, and more.
 People logging into the internal network from unsecured connections can easily lead to breaches, and rushing into upgrades contributes handsomely.

 Cyber attacks cost the world economy $1 trillion last year.
 However, more tech can bring more risk if you’re not careful.

-The Facebook and Cambridge Analytica scandal explained just how powerful data capturing and digital manipulation are in layman’s terms.
-The blatant disrespect for personal digital autonomy through cookie manipulating tech giants and ever-evolving cyberthreats has forced change.
+The Facebook and Cambridge Analytica scandal explained how powerful data capturing and digital manipulation are in layperson’s terms.
+The blatant disrespect for personal digital autonomy through cookie-manipulating tech giants and ever-evolving cyber threats has forced change.

 The EU went first in 2018 with enhanced GDPR requirements, and all other first-world countries followed suit.
-This throws the digital gauntlet down to businesses of all sizes because regulation and compliance is constantly changing.
-As just one example, HIPAA court payouts against healthcare offices have broken the $15 million mark so responsibility is needed.
+This throws the digital gauntlet down to businesses of all sizes because regulation and compliance are constantly changing.
+As just one example, HIPAA court payouts against healthcare offices have broken the $15 million mark, so the responsibility is needed.

-CIOs are more responsible than ever for ensuring that any innovation they are considering is compliant with local law.
+CIOs are more responsible than ever for ensuring that any innovation they consider complies with local law.
 Take the example of article 33 of the French Justice Reform Act.
 The article states that predictive AI used on judges is now illegal.
 That same law doesn’t exist in Canada or the US.
 Therefore, you need to ensure that your software purchases are appropriate and legal in all countries where you operate.
 Otherwise, you run the risk of violating compliance law.

 Along with the plethora of implementation and compliance risks, there are several obstacles to contend with.